johnngo/FEND_p4_optimization_project/README.md

+Udacity Front End Nanodegree - Project 4: Website Optimization

+Optimization of index.html

+1. Use Web Font Loader asynchronously

+2. Inline css/style.css

+3. Add a media query for print.css

+4. make google-analytics script async

+5. reduce the size of the pizzaria.jpg

+Optimization of view/js/main.js

+1. Modified the changePizzaSizes function to select randomPizzaContainer by class name

+2. Moved the variable dx and newwidth outside of the loop to avoid iterating through each time the loop runs.

+3. Moved the variable pizzasDiv outside of the loop

+4. Modified the updatePositions function to select mover elements by class name

+5. Moved the phase calculation into its own for loop the appends each phase to an array

+6. Pizza item styles are changed by accessing the relevant element of the phaseList array

+7. Changed the number of pizzas generated to be based on the window height

+8. Changed querySelector call to getElementById outside of the loop and saved this DOM call to local variable

 ## Website Performance Optimization portfolio project

 Your challenge, if you wish to accept it (and we sure hope you will), is to optimize this online portfolio for speed!
 In particular, optimize the critical rendering path and make this page render as quickly as possible by applying the techniques you've picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).